It was one of those days that started like a hammer

 but a deeper wish caught these words in my throat.

-Instead I responded with:
+Instead I responded:

 "Everyone here is trying to forget.
 I want to remember."

-from behind his heart-length hipster beard
+He nodded, knowingly, from behind his heart-length beard

 A few minutes later, a solid base Old Fashioned glass

-was lowered to the burnished wood counter.
+was lowered to the marble in front of me.

 I raised it to my hawkish nose and inhaled.